 When it comes to marketing as a service, marketers use content, which is created based on the demographics of the target market, to promote products or services.
 They must continuously research trends and consumer behavior to make sure that all marketing collateral is relevant and continues to resonate with the target audience.

 The thing about marketing that makes it so favorable is that it’s all about you and you control the narrative and own your media.
 As a company, you decide what you want your audiences to know or think about your brand through the content you create and how you distribute it.
 Unlike PR, you’re in control of your own timeline, not to mention marketing efforts produce quicker results and therefore a quicker return on investment (ROI).

 An umbrella term, there are several different types of marketing methods to choose from – content marketing, influencer marketing, search engine marketing, print media marketing, and many more.
 The method you choose depends entirely on what your goals and objectives are, as well as your target audience.
+Whether in-house or choosing to work with Digital Marketing Agencies it’s helpful to do your research and find the right fit.
 It’s also important to note that successful marketing initiatives often involve public relations and advertising efforts as well.

 Choose marketing if you have these goals:

 - Boost awareness of a product or service